 Africa Outside Safari

-For most people when they dream of a trip to Africa they instantly think safari: Big 5, wildebeests dodging crocodiles as they cross rivers, gorillas in the mist, and hot air balloons over endless savannahs.
-While these are all exceptional, bucket-list-worthy experiences there are a few destinations that are often overlooked that can add so much to any trip to Africa.
+Most people dreaming of a trip to Africa instantly think of a safari: the Big 5, wildebeests dodging crocodiles as they cross rivers, gorillas in the mist, and hot air balloons over endless savannahs.
+While these are all exceptional, bucket-list-worthy experiences, there are a few destinations that are often overlooked, which can add so much to any trip to Africa.
 Here are our top five options for Africa outside the typical safari:

-This incredibly diverse country has traditionally fallen under the travel radar for most trips to Africa, but it is home to ancient civilizations and some of Africa’s most dramatic landscapes.
+This incredibly diverse country has traditionally fallen under the travel radar, but it is home to ancient civilizations and some of Africa’s most dramatic landscapes.
 As a major airline hub and a gateway to safaris further south, a stopover in Ethiopia is well worth it.

 The craggy peaks and vast plateaus of the Simien Mountains are an amazing place for hiking and trekking and are home to much of Ethiopia’s wildlife, including the endangered Walia ibex, the fierce Gelada Baboons, and the elusive Ethiopian wolf.

-Situated in the Indian Ocean Madagascar’s strategic position along ancient trade routes has led to a melting pot of Austronesian, Arab, European and African cultures.
-The only place in the world to find lemurs am incredible 90 percent of its flora and fauna are also endemic.
+Situated in the Indian Ocean, Madagascar’s strategic position along ancient trade routes has led to a melting pot of Austronesian, Arab, European and African cultures.
+This is the only place in the world where you will find native lemurs, and an incredible 90 percent of its flora and fauna are also endemic.

 Home to the iconic Alley of the Baobabs, the red and grey rock forests of Tsingy, over 100 species of lemurs with new ones still being discovered, whale sharks and a plethora of other marine wildlife, spiny forests, rainforests, and picturesque villages surrounded by rice paddies, this is an island you will want to explore in its entirety.